mirrorkeydev/Appstract/CONTRIBUTING.md

 3. Export the icons to the [`appstract-light` folder](https://github.com/mirrorkeydev/Appstract/tree/master/appstract-light) with black lines, and to the [`appstract-dark` folder](https://github.com/mirrorkeydev/Appstract/tree/master/appstract-light) with white lines.
 4. Open a pull request and explain your changes.
 [Guide](https://docs.github.com/en/free-pro-team@latest/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request).
 5. Provide the activity names of the icons you've added in your pull request.
-    - These should look something like `com.dkanada.icecons/com.dkanada.icecons.MainActivity`, and if youre app is in the list of [most-requested icons](), you should be able to find it there.
+    - These should look something like `com.dkanada.icecons/com.dkanada.icecons.MainActivity`, and if your app is in the list of [most-requested icons](https://github.com/mirrorkeydev/Appstract/blob/master/most-requested-icons.txt), you should be able to find it there.
 Note that there may be multiple of these names for each app.

 ## Code